 - they may be important for tourism or recreation

 Quarrying is a constant threat to limestone hills.
-There is an ever increasing demand for cement and crushed stone, and limestone hills are destroyed to satisy this demand.
+There is an ever increasing demand for cement and crushed stone and clinker, and limestone hills are destroyed to satisy this demand.
 The limestone is also quarried for the mineral content such as dolomite.
 Some quarry companies have already got permission to quarry hills 90 years from now.
 Other hills are quarried for their marble, especially in the Kinta Valley and on Langkawi.

-There is a lot of subsurface limestone, especially in the Kinta Valley area of Perak, but so far no underground mining has been carried out.
+There is a lot of subsurface limestone, especially in the Kinta Valley area of Perak, and although subsurface quarrying is done, so far no underground mining has been carried out.
 The main reason is the cost.
 State governments have been urged by conservation bodies to preserve the limestone hills with their unique biodiversity, but most quarry companies seem more interested in short-term monetary gains.
 In July 2009 the Perak state government announced it will relocate quarry operations to alternative sites, far away from densely populated areas.
 But they would not shut down the quarries.
 One hill that has been completely quarried away and even subsurface limestone was removed, leaving a deep pool, is Bukit Panching in Pahang (near Bukit Charas).

 The Star 3 Nov 2011 reported that 488,961 tonnes of high-grade limestone were exported in 2010.
 I don't know if this actually means just the good grade or the total limestone.
 See more figures on archives 2011.
 And another piece calling for protection of hills on 4 Nov.